ksripathi/sphinx/index.rst

-Welcome to Django Kong's documentation!
+Welcome to Sripathi Kammari's Site
 =======================================

 A simple example